Updated June 2024

 Best Thing to do at Lake Superior Lake Walk

 The Lake Walk is the only section of the Superior Hiking Trail that is directly on Lake Superior’s shoreline.
 It stretches 1 mile (one-way).
 Although this hike is flat, because the beach is made of fine gravel sized rocks, it’s difficult to walk on.
 I’ve hiked it once with my husband, and being honest, our calves were burning so much after a mile that on the way back, we cheated, and walked on the road (MN-61 shoulder).
 This is a pretty spot though, along the lakeshore.
-For anyone brave enough to play in Lake Superior, there aren’t without large rocks underfoot.
+For anyone brave enough to play in Lake Superior, this would be a great spot as there aren’t large rocks in the water.
 Similar information can also be found in my post on the Lake Walk.

 24) Judge C.R.
 Magney State Park